hensybex/infra_research/assets/eng/notes/DR2_decision_log.md

-# Research Paper 2 Decision Log
+# Launch Blueprint Decision Log

 ## Selection Rationale
 1. **Console Copilot as anchor** – Global benchmarks (GitHub Agent HQ, Azure AI Foundry) show developers expect multi-agent orchestration embedded in the console, making it the fastest path to operational lift and differentiation for a lean core team [A2][A3].